VistaVision, a vintage format left for dead, is revived in ‘One Battle After Another’ and more - WTOP News

 But it turns out that VistaVision isn’t just holding up, it’s enjoying a big-screen revival.
 At last year’s Oscars, Lol Crawley won best cinematography for Brady Corbet’s “The Brutalist,” much of which was shot on VistaVision.
 This year, Bauman is nominated for the same award after shooting an even greater amount of “One Battle After Another” (he estimates 80%) on VistaVision.

-VistaVision is all about the size of the negative.
-First introduced by Paramount with 1954’s “White Christmas,” it has double the resolution of standard 35mm.
+First introduced by Paramount with 1954’s “White Christmas,” VistaVision has double the resolution of standard 35mm.
 Normal film stock is four perforations wide, but VistaVision is eight.
 To make a higher-resolution image, the film runs horizontally through the camera, instead of vertically.

 Before “One Battle After Another,” the last film shot and projected on VistaVision was 1961’s “One-Eyed Jacks,” Marlon Brando’s sole directorial effort.
 But, with some notable exceptions (George Lucas shot the visual effects to 1977’s “Star Wars” in VistaVision), Hollywood moved on.